vastnight/dbt-demo/README.md

 - for purposes of this demo, make sure to create a profile yaml file as shown in profiles.yml
 - to change default dbt profiles directory to where your profile has been created, export the environment variable **DBT_PROFILES_DIR="path\to\custom\profiles"**
 - to check your directory config, run: dbt debug --config-dir, make sure your profile name in dbt_project.yml matches the actual profile(s) you want to use
+- for profiles that contain sensetive data you can make use of env_var macro
 - to check configuration run validity, run : **dbt debug** then **dbt run** to run your models
 - run **dbt run --full-refresh**, to drop and recreate the table for any incremental models, or alternatively, use +full_refresh option
 - run **dbt run --select tag:daily** for selective runs or updates by tag(s)
 - run tests with **dbt test** or run models & test with **dbt build**

 ## 01_jinja
 - run **poetry run dbt seed** to load csv data in /seed directory to local db.